 - Order management: Process customer orders and generate bills digitally, making it easier to track sales and catch mistakes.

-- Separate checks: Generate separate bills for meals and combinations of single items within a larger order.
+- Separate bills: Generate separate bills for meals and combinations of single items within a larger order.

-- Online ordering: Accept and process customer orders received online (e.g., food delivery apps and websites).
+- Online ordering: Accept and process customer orders received online (e.g. via food delivery apps and websites).
 Even if you don't employ delivery staff, these third-party services will order, pick up, and deliver the food, generating more sales with little additional work.

 - Delivery management: Manage order deliveries from start to finish, ensuring on-time customer delivery.

 - Table management: Input your floor layout and manage bookings, orders, and bills for all tables.
-Ensure servers are assigned to the correct tables.
+Ensure waiters/waitresses are assigned to the correct tables.

 Considerations when purchasing restaurant POS software

-- Make ease-of-use a priority.
-No matter how sophisticated your restaurant software solution might be, it's only as powerful as the people who use it.
-Make sure the restaurant POS software you choose is easy for employees to use, and that you have someone on staff to manage the new system and train others to use it effectively.
+- Make ease-of-use a priority: No matter how sophisticated your restaurant software solution might be, it's only as powerful as the people who use it.
+Make sure the restaurant POS software you choose is easy for employees to use, and that you have someone in your team of staff who is able to manage the new system and train others to use it effectively.

 Relevant restaurant POS software trends

-- Wearable technology makes POS purchases seamless.
-Wearables like Disney's Magicband may seem relegated to expensive experiences for now, but wearable computing will soon change how restaurants interact with customers and accept payment.
+- Wearable technology makes POS purchases seamless: Wearables like Disney's MagicBand may seem relegated to expensive experiences for now, but wearable computing will soon change how restaurants interact with customers and accept payment.
 Imagine restaurant POS systems that can tell which customers are in which seat at which table, and charge them for their food individually and automatically without a single credit card passing hands.
-According to our research , 54% of small and midsize businesses are using or plan to use wearable technology within the next one to two years.
+According to Capterra research, 54% of small and medium-sized businesses are using or plan to use wearable technology within the next one to two years.

-- Self-service kiosks cut down on labor costs and misheard orders.
-We're already starting to see this model in high-tech airport eateries, but as minimum wage costs rise the attraction of self-ordering kiosks will drive higher adoption.
-One associated benefit for restaurant owners is the elimination of miscommunication between customers, servers, and kitchen staff; Orders can be sent straight from the customer to the kitchen, increasing efficiency and reducing mistakes.
+- Self-service kiosks cut down on labour costs and misheard orders: We're already starting to see this model in high-tech airport eateries, but as minimum wage costs rise, self-ordering kiosks will become more attractive and be implemented more.
+One associated benefit for restaurant owners is the elimination of miscommunication between customers, servers, and kitchen staff; orders can be sent straight from the customer to the kitchen, increasing efficiency and reducing mistakes.